-Toledo's PET Bull Project created an intervention program that pairs at-risk youth with hard to adopt rescue dogs from All Rovers Rescue Friends for a multi-week workshop in education and dog training for the benefit of both youth and dog.
+Toledo's PET Bull Project created an intervention program that pairs youth with hard to adopt rescue dogs for a multi-week workshop in education and dog training for the benefit of both youth and dog.

-The Teacher's Pet program is an 8 week, once a week workshop where students will learn topics about dogs, and then have the opportunity to train hard to adopt dogs.
+The Teacher's Pet program is a 6-week, once a week workshop where students will learn topics about dogs, and then have the opportunity to train dogs to make them more adoptable.

 Through the power of the human-animal bond, students training with dogs are able to experience growth and behavioral improvements while enhancing the adoptability of the rescue dogs, giving them a better chance at finding a loving, permanent family.